Financial and Property Managers

 SENIOR Financial Manager

-Lynn Tilger came to Ohana in 2011 with approximately 20 years of experience in bookkeeping, office management, and property management positions that also involved financial reporting, budget management, tax reporting, audit facilitation, event organization, and property management.
+Lynn came to Ohana in 2011 with approximately 20 years of experience in bookkeeping, office management, and property management positions that also involved financial reporting, budget management, tax reporting, audit facilitation, event organization, and property management.
 She has worked as an on-call bank teller as well.
-In 2016, Lynn was promoted to the position of Senior Financial Manager, and in that role she provides oversight and training for our financial management staff.
+In 2016, after 5 years of superb performance for Ohana, Lynn was promoted to the position of Senior Financial Manager, and in that role she provides oversight and training for our financial management staff.

 Lynn holds Bachelor of Arts degrees in English and Norwegian, as well as a Washington State Teachers Certification.